 Alcohol addiction treatment

-We offer a comprehensive variety of alcohol treatment options including medical interventions (Antabuse, Naltrexone), individual family counselling (Stop Drinking Programme), 24/7 monitoring aftercare service (Sober Life Programme), all delivered by a highly specialised clinical team of consultants, psychologists and therapists, adapted to your needs and lifestyle.
-All of our programmes can be delivered online.
+We offer a comprehensive variety of alcohol treatment options including medical interventions (Antabuse, Naltrexone), individual and family counselling (Stop Drinking Programme), aftercare monitoring service (Sober Life Programme), all delivered by a highly specialised clinical team of consultants, psychologists and therapists, adapted to your needs and lifestyle.
+All of our programmes can be delivered in person or online.

 Stop Drinking Programme

 Our treatment programme aims to support patients who suffer from alcohol abuse or alcohol addiction.
 After an initial comprehensive assessment, patients will attend a bespoke treatment programme (1, 2 or 3 weeks) conducted by a team of highly specialised clinicians.
 The programme includes individual sessions focused on understanding the underlying issues of their alcohol use problem, sessions with significant others focused on strengthening their support network, and therapeutic workshops.
 These workshops will be focused on psycho-education and relapse prevention.

 Sober Life: Remote Monitoring Programme for Alcohol Recovery

 Sober Life is a convenient relapse prevention programme designed for patients in their first year of recovery.
 It provides accountability for sobriety and long-term recovery through a cloud-based alcohol monitoring system.